FeatureBaseDB/tools/imagine/README.md

 * `columns`: the number of columns to populate. default: populate the entire field, using the index's columns.
 Must not be higher than the index's number of columns.
+* `columnOffset`: column to start with.
+The special value "append" means to create new columns starting immediately after the highest column previously created.
 * `columnOrder`: "linear", "stride" or "permute" (default linear).
 Indicates whether column values should be generated sequentially or in permuted order.